Table Of Content

 - – Compliance with disclosure rules

-Important point: financial auditors don’t usually go into the vault and weigh bars themselves.
-They rely on records, custodian confirmations, and often the vault audit reports.
+Important point: financial auditors don’t usually go into the vault and weigh bars themselves but rather they rely on records, custodian confirmations, and often the vault audit reports.
 The distinction is straightforward but matters a lot:

 - Vault audits prove the asset is real.